HaskellEmbedded/ion/README.md

 allow composition and modularity in expressing tightly-scheduled functionality.
 In addition, it has functions like 'newProc' and 'newArea' which define uniquely-named C functions and globals.
-The purpose of these is to allow that same compositional when working with Ivory definitions that are parametrized and may be instantiated multiple times.
+The purpose of these is to allow that same composition when working with Ivory definitions that are parametrized and may be instantiated multiple times.